-Under the terms of the stock purchase agreement, we paid the seller AUD\$20 million (approximately USD\$15 million) on the eCash Closing Date of the transaction and we will pay an additional AUD\$6.5 million one year following the eCash Closing Date and another AUD\$6.5 million two years following the eCash Closing Date.
-In addition, we paid approximately AUD\$8.7 million (approximately USD\$6.0 million) for the excess net working capital during the year ended December 31, 2022.
-As of December 31, 2022 we expect to receive a refund of approximately AUD\$1.0 million pursuant to the right of offset terms in the stock purchase agreement.
+On March 1, 2022 (the "eCash Closing Date"), the Company acquired the stock of eCash Holdings Pty Limited ("eCash").
+Under the terms of the stock purchase agreement, we paid the seller AUD\$20 million (approximately USD\$15 million) on the eCash Closing Date and we paid the seller additional consideration of AUD\$5.0 million (USD\$3.4 million) approximately one year following the eCash Closing Date, with a final expected payment of AUD\$6.5 million to be paid approximately two years following the eCash Closing Date.
+In addition, we paid approximately AUD\$8.7 million (USD\$6.0 million) for the excess net working capital during the second quarter of 2022.
+We finalized our measurement period adjustments and recorded approximately \$2.3 million primarily related to deferred taxes during the quarter ending March 31, 2023.
+The acquisition did not have a significant impact on our results of operations or financial condition.